designstem/projects/geometry/index.md

 ## Let's make a _polyhedra_ model!

-One way to make a _polyhedra_ model is by **folding** paper and glueing it together.
+One way to make a _polyhedra_ model is by **folding** paper and gluing it together.
 To do that, you can:

 1. Print out a worksheet on a plain A3 paper